-As librarians pursue ways to offer online programs during the COVID-19 pandemic, many publishers and authors are temporarily relaxing copyright restrictions to allow for virtual library programming using their works.
+As librarians pursue ways to offer online programs during the COVID-19 pandemic, many publishers and authors continue to temporarily relax copyright restrictions to allow for virtual library programming using their works.
 Below is a list of resources, articles, and information regarding copyright.
 Please read the individual pages carefully, as they can differ significantly as to their requirements and limitations.